 I firmly believe in supporting moms in having whatever kid of birth experience they want, but I think it’s a little bit of a stretch to compare humans to animals regarding eating the placenta.
 Animals need the extra iron and protein they get from eating their placentas in order to help them get the extra ‘fuel’ they need in order to nurse their babies.
 Human women are much better nourished and if they need extra iron, they can get it by taking an iron supplement.

 Other mammals can’t leave bloody body parts lying around to attract predators.
 Animals also bite off their baby’s umbilical cords, and sometimes eat their young.
 In some ways it’s like comparing apples to oranges.

 I don’t think there’s anything wrong with having your placenta dried, ground, put into capsules, or eaten raw if that’s what you want to do, but in my professional opinion, it’s a waste of money.
-I t may have a placebo effect, and it won’t hurt – but there isn’t one shred of evidence based research that it lives up to its claims, especially the part about increasing milk supply.
+It may have a placebo effect, and it probably won’t hurt – but there are some safety concerns, and there isn’t one shred of evidence based research that it lives up to its claims, especially the part about increasing milk supply.
 So let the buyer beware.

 Anne Smith, IBCLC